Image credits: Mark Conlin

 OCS Research Awards

-Each year, OCS proudly awards a student research grant to support and foster innovative research within the student community.
 This grant is designed to provide students with the resources and opportunities needed to advance their academic pursuits, enhance their research skills, and contribute to their chosen field.

-This year, Passions of Paradise and OCS are pairing up to provide $3,000 AUD towards a student research project in the Oceania region.
+Each year, Passions of Paradise and OCS pair up to provide $3,000 AUD

 You can download detailed information and instructions below: